TAX CAP (ABATEMENT) INFORMATION

 How does my refinance, trust, or change of ownership affect my Owner Occupied Tax Abatement?

 Any ownership document recorded will remove your Owner Occupied 3% abatement.
-If the Document Number on the Assessor's records is updated you will need to complete a new postcard to retain the 3% abatement for the next year.
-See below for location of document number on Assessor records:
+If the document number on the Assessor's records is updated you will need to complete a new postcard to retain the 3% abatement for the next year.

 If your refinance does not include an ownership document, your tax abatement will not be impacted.
 The Assessor's Office mails new postcards each May to properties that have had a change in the document number or ownership during that fiscal year.